JuliaDynamics/ChaosTools.jl/paper/paper.md

 We want to stress that both functions `gali`, `lyapunov` (and in fact, all functions offered by ChaosTools.jl) work with any system type, continuous or discrete.
 See the [documentation page](https://juliadynamics.github.io/DynamicalSystems.jl/latest/chaos/overview/) for more.

+In addition, because of the excellent interaction of our ecosystem with the DifferentialEquations.jl [@Rackauckas2017] ecosystem, it is very straight forward to use a different evolution algorithm that conserves the energy of the system.
+See the documentation for a tutorial.

 ## Information Dimension from Delay Coordinates Embedding
 Here we show how one can handle numerical data with ChaosTools.jl.
 Because this is a publication and loading data from disk is not possible, we will first produce some timeseries of the Hénon map [@Henon1976].